 According to our Articles of Association, our Board of Directors must consist of at least five and not more than 10 directors, including external directors.
 Currently, our Board of Directors consists of seven directors, including two external directors as required by the Companies Law.
 Pursuant to our Articles of Association, other than the external directors, for whom special election requirements apply under the Companies Law as detailed below, our directors are elected at a general or special meeting of our shareholders and serve on the Board of Directors until they are removed by the majority of our shareholders at a general or special meeting of our shareholders or upon the occurrence of certain events, in accordance with the Companies Law and our Articles of Association.
 In addition, our Articles of Association allow our Board of Directors to appoint directors to fill vacancies on the Board of Directors to serve until the next general meeting or special meeting, or earlier if required by our Articles of Association or applicable law.
 We have held elections for each of our non-external directors at each annual meeting of our shareholders since our initial public offering in Israel.
 External directors are elected for an initial term of three years and may be elected, under certain conditions, to two additional terms, although the term of office for external directors for Israeli companies traded on certain foreign stock exchanges, including the NASDAQ Capital Market, may be further extended under certain conditions.
-External directors may be removed from office only pursuant to the terms of the Companies Law.
-Our last annual meeting of shareholders was held in March 2015.
+External directors was held in March 2015.
 For additional information concerning external directors, see "- External Directors."